AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-bronze-silver-gold-data.md

 ### 3. Real-Time Data with Minimal Overhead

 The combination of Apache Iceberg’s efficient data partitioning and Dremio’s Live Reflections enables organizations to maintain real-time or near-real-time data freshness without the operational overhead typically associated with traditional batch processing.
-Live Reflections automatically update when new data arrives, ensuring that the entire pipeline—from raw to application-ready data—stays consistent and up-to-date.
+Live Reflections automatically update when new data arrives, ensuring that the entire pipeline: from raw to application-ready data, stays consistent and up-to-date.

 - **Real-Time Updates:** Live Reflections ensure that every layer in the data pipeline reflects the most current state of the underlying data, which is essential for real-time analytics and decision-making.